casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/monitoring-events.md

 **Deploy events**

 These are associated with Deploys on a node.
-Currently, we are handling only `DeployAccepted` event.
+Currently, only `DeployAccepted` event is emitted .
 Refer to the [Deploys](/design/execution-semantics/#execution-semantics-deploys) section to discover more about Deploys and their life cycles.

 **Finality Signature event**